erickclasen/one-line-live-stream/README.md

 # one-line-live-stream
 One line of code to generate an audio or video live stream.
 A bit more code to move the files.

-Here’s a suggested `README.md` file for your GitHub repository based on the files and details in `all.txt`:

 ---